khanhptnk/yrc/docs/source/tutorials/agent.rst

 Now let's look more closely at the training script ``examples/procgen_yrc.py``.

-YRC separates the base environment code from the main package to enhance extensibility.
+Our Repo separates the base environment code from the main package to enhance extensibility.
-The environment code defines the configuration arguments for the environment.
+The base environment code defines the configuration arguments for the environment.
-To combine these arguments with YRC's arguments, you must register the environment configuration with YRC before parsing all arguments.
+To combine these arguments with YRC's arguments, you must register the base environment configuration with YRC before parsing all arguments.

 .. code-block:: python

     yrc.register_environment("procgen", ProcgenConfig)
     args, config = parse_args()

-This allows you to specify environment arguments using YAML or command-line flags, like ``env.train.distribution_mode`` in the previous example.
+This allows you to specify environment arguments using YAML or command-line flags, like ``env.train.distribution_mode`` in the last example.

-Training follows these steps:
+Training an agent typically follows these steps:

 .. code-block:: python